Kremlin slams Charlie Hebdo cartoons on Egypt crash as 'sacrilege'

-The cartoons, published on Wednesday, have not been widely covered in French media, which is accustomed to the magazine's tendency to push the boundaries.
+The cartoons, published on Wednesday, have not been widely covered in French media.

-Both Washington and London say a bomb may have downed the Russian plane carrying tourists from the Sinai Peninsula resort of Sharm el-Sheikh while up until Friday, Cairo and Moscow had sought to downplay the suggestion of an attack.
+Both Washington and London say a bomb may have downed the Russian plane carrying tourists from the Sinai peninsula resort of Sharm el-Sheikh but Cairo and Moscow have sought to downplay the suggestion of an attack.

 © 2015 AFP